 Mr. Wagner is a trial lawyer.
 He concentrates his practice in civil litigation.
-A veteran of more than 50 civil jury trials and hundreds of bench trials, arbitrations (AAA & common law) and mediations, Mr. Wagner and the Firm have been assigned an "AV" - the highest in skill and ethics - rating by Mr. Wagner's peers through the Martindale Hubbell peer review.
-Tom has been designated by his colleagues and peers as a Super Lawyer for 2014, 2015 & 2016.
+A veteran of more than 75 civil jury trials and hundreds of bench trials, arbitrations (AAA & common law) and mediations, Mr. Wagner and the Firm have been assigned an "AV" rating - the highest rating assigned for skill and ethics - by Mr. Wagner's peers through the Martindale Hubbell peer review.
+Tom has been designated by his colleagues and peers as a Super Lawyer for 2014, 2015, 2016, 2017 & 2018.

 A former National, City of Philadelphia and Philadelphia Catholic League championship oarsman, he knows how to win.
 Trial experience and the will to win are unmatched resources in guiding clients successfully through disputes, "Bet the Company" litigation, trials and appeals.
 Those same resources provide the bases for Mr. Wagner's pre-suit risk and safety management recommendations.

 Mr. Wagner founded the Law Offices of Thomas J. Wagner, LLC in 1998 to defend self-insureds in catastrophic loss litigation.
 Mr. Wagner has developed unique expertise in defending and trying cases on behalf of Firm Clients that involve admiralty/maritime, products liability, transportation, wrongful death, commercial and contract disputes and claims, multi-party construction, cargo/freight, professional liability of attorneys, architects and accountants, directors and officers claims, premises liability law - including environmental/toxic exposure damage claims and Fire cases - as well as defense of civil rights, employment and workers compensation claims in Pennsylvania and New Jersey.